1. Company philosophy

 No penalties have been imposed by CMA or MSM or any other statutory bodies on the company.

 The monthly high and low share price of the company during the financial year ended 31st March 2019 was as under:

 13. Distribution of Shares

 The share holding pattern as on 31st March 2019 is as given below:

 |Distribution||No of Shareholders||% age of Shareholders||No of Shares||%age of No. of Shares|

 |200,001 to 500,000||59||3%||18,423,633||9%|

 The Company does not have any foreign Global Depository Receipts (GDR) / American Depository Receipts (ADR) / Warrants or any other instrument of any type issued to public or institutional investors or any other class of investors.

-The Board of Directors is responsible for the preparation of the financial statements in accordance with the applicable standards and rules.
+The Board of Directors is responsible for the preparation of the financial statements in accordance with the applicable International Financial Reporting Standards (IFRS).

-There are no material things that effect the continuation of the Company and its ability to continue its operations during the next financial year.
+There are no material item that effect the continuation of the Company and its ability to continue its operations during the next financial year.